Search our Site

 Use of the oral contraceptive pill (OCP) is associated with 40%-60% lower risk for ovarian cancer in those who carry a P/LP variant in BRCA1 or BRCA2.
 Data is conflicting as to the associated increased risk for breast cancer in these individuals with OCP use.
 Discussion with a multidisciplinary team to weigh the benefits, risks and consider family and personal history is recommended.

-Genetic testing of children and minors
+Genetic testing of minors

 Guidelines recommend that unless there is evidence for timely medical benefit or actionable management in the pediatric period, genetic testing for adult-onset conditions should be deferred until the child/minor is capable of deciding whether to be tested.
 Clinicians are not obligated to comply with requests from parents to test healthy children.
 There may be exceptions such as where the wait for testing itself may cause an undue psychological burden for the child.
-Requests for testing by competent, well-informed adolescents may be considered in conjunction with comprehensive genetic counselling.
+Requests for testing by competent, well-informed adolescents may be considered in conjunction with comprehensive genetic counselling.22,23

 References